dalenewman/Cfg-NET/README.md

 ##Validation &amp; Modification
 The `Cfg` attribute properties offer validation.
-If it's not enough, you have three ways influence
+If it's not enough, you have three ways to influence
 things:

 1. Coding Inside Your Property's Setter